-The Office for Statistics Regulation (OSR) have conducted a systemic review of known data sources on mental health in England.
-The Mental Health Statistics in England review was published in September 2020.
-The review recommends that work should be done to enable meaningful comparisons, as well as developing better definitions to go with publications.
-This review information only covers England, however OSR have begun planning for their Northern Ireland review, and intend to conduct systemic reviews of Scotland and Wales.
+The Office for Statistics Regulation (OSR) have conducted systemic reviews of known data sources on mental health in England and Northern Ireland.
+The Mental Health Statistics in England review was published in September 2020, and the Mental Health Statistics in Northern Ireland was published in September 2021.
+The reviews recommends that work should be done to enable meaningful comparisons, as well as developing better definitions to go with publications.
+So far there are systemic reviews for England and Northern Ireland, and OSR are intending to conduct systemic reviews of Scotland and Wales.

 Survey data sources

 There is no consistency in surveys that ask more specific mental health questions.
 They range from general wellbeing, to general mental health conditions to diagnosed mental health conditions.
 The approach to asking the questions varies and is inconsistent, they are asked directly or indirectly, and some provide a list of medical conditions.
 For example:

 Do you have a mental health problem nowadays?
 (Northern Ireland Health Survey)

 Do you think that you have ever experienced any of these?
 (Adult Psychiatric Morbidity Survey)

 - Attention deficit hyperactivity disorder (ADHD) or Attention deficit disorder (ADD)